aldenkane/CITS3403-Website/README.md

 This application is designed to be sleek, intuitive, and easy to use.

-The following resources were used in the development of this project:

 ## Launching this Application

-Python3 and sqlite3 need to be installed
+Python3 and sqlite3 need to be installed.

-All needed dependencies are listed below:
+All needed dependencies are listed below and also listed in requirements.txt:
   * alembic==1.0.10
   * Click==7.0
   * Flask==1.0.2